How to ...

 You don't need to cite sources when the information you write about are common facts, your own original research, and/or your own opinions and evaluations.

 Many standard styles exist for how to cite a document.
 These vary in relation to the needs of different communities of scholars.
 Those most commonly used at the undergraduate level are APA and MLA.
 Handbooks and guides on use these citation styles are available at the library.
-Here are quick guides to APA Citation Style and MLA Citation Style from the Gellert Library.
+Here are quick guides to APA Citation Style and MLA Citation Style.

 Are you Research Ready for your fall classes?